EnterpriseDB/barman/new_docs/user_guide/recovery.rst

 -----------------------------

-If a backup is compressed using the ``backup_compression`` option, Barman can decompress it during recovery.
+If a backup is compressed using the ``backup_compression`` option, Barman can decompress it during restore.

 The process involves a few steps:

 1. The compressed backup files are copied to a staging directory on either the local or remote server using Rsync.
-2. These files are then decompressed to the recovery destination directory.
+2. These files are then decompressed to the restore destination directory.
-3. For remote recovery, configuration files requiring special handling are copied from the recovery destination directory to a local temporary directory in the barman node, edited and mangled as needed, and then returned to the recovery directory using Rsync.
-For local recovery, the local temporary directory is the recovery destination itself, so editing and mangling operations are done in place.
-This intermediate step is necessary because Barman can only access individual files in the recovery directory, as the backup directory contains only a compressed tarball file.
+3. For remote recovery, configuration files requiring special handling are copied from the restore destination directory to a local temporary directory in the barman node, edited and mangled as needed, and then returned to the restore directory using Rsync.
+For local recovery, the local temporary directory is the restore destination itself, so editing and mangling operations are done in place.
+This intermediate step is necessary because Barman can only access individual files in the restore directory, as the backup directory contains only a compressed tarball file.
-4. The staging directory is removed after recovery is complete.
+4. The staging directory is removed after restore is complete.

 Since Barman does not have knowledge of the deployment environment, it depends on the ``recovery_staging_path`` option to determine an appropriate location for the staging directory.
-Set the option in the global/server configuration or use the ``--recovery-staging-path`` option with the barman recover command.
+Set the option in the global/server configuration or use the ``--recovery-staging-path`` option with the barman restore command.
 Failing to do so will result in an error, as Barman cannot guess a suitable location on its own.

 .. _recovery-recovering-block-level-incremental-backups: